StefanGrimminck/Spip-Go/README.md

 ```bash
 sudo ./scripts/initial_setup.sh
 ```
-This helper writes a `config.toml` (it prompts for a short `name` used in logs), can generate self-signed TLS keys, and optionally applies the PREROUTING iptables redirect used in examples below.
+This helper writes a `config.toml` (it prompts for a short `name` used in logs), can generate self-signed TLS keys, optionally configures Loom (URL, sensor_id, token, etc.), and optionally applies the PREROUTING iptables redirect used in examples below.

 3) Create or edit `config.toml`
 Minimal `config.toml`: